Changing return policies can help boost sales and improve the consumer's experience with a brand.

 Let’s take a look at Koio, a luxury leather goods brand that made big changes to scale and accelerate growth for the holiday season.
 Koio’s success has been built on delivering a premium product at an affordable price.
 As the company has scaled to service more and more customers, they needed a way to guarantee the same high-quality customer experience post-purchase as well.

-In the latest update, Koio has added an instant exchange feature that ships exchange replacements right away, not once the item has been received and inspected at the warehouse.
+In the latest update, Koio is now offering exchanges powered by Returnly Credit to to shop the exchange replacements right away, not once the item has been received and inspected at the warehouse.
 This not only guarantees immediate gratification for their holiday shoppers, but it eliminates the dreaded “out of stock” nightmare that retailers face while the package ships back.

 No matter the time of year, it is important for retailers to find ways to boost happiness and increase loyalty with online shoppers.
 But this becomes especially important during the high-stakes holiday season, which are fast approaching.
 So before retailers run out of time, they need to start putting the kind of policies in place that will win their customers’ hearts this holiday season — and that starts with returns.